mydomino/domino/README.md

 Blog Routing
 ============

  Our blog is run on Wordpress and is reached via a reverse proxy running on the Rails app.
+The configuration is in /config.ru.
+Also note that the line:

+      get '/blog' => redirect("/blog/")

+in routes.rb is necessary for this to work.